bigsk1/cfx-terminal/README.md

 - **Advanced Twitter Preview**: Real-time rendering of how tweets will appear with character count
 - **Thread Management**: Smart thread creation for longer content
 - **Direct Posting**: Post directly to Twitter with one click
-- **Configurable AI Models**: Support for different OpenAI models including Grok
+- **Configurable AI Models**: Support for different OpenAI models - Can use xAI and Grok
 - **Cloudflare Image Gallery**: Store and reuse generated images with Cloudflare Images integration
 - **Tweet Management**: View and delete your posted tweets